-One last note: Because I will be recording our Zoom meetings and posting the recordings to our D2L shell, you are not required to have your video turned on in Zoom.
-I understand some students may not be comfortable having their faces or personal spaces recorded, or may have internet connections that get unstable when streaming video.
-I encourage you to turn your video on if you're comfortable doing so-seeing students' faces and reactions helps me be a more effective teacher.
-But it is totally up to you.
+One last note: Because I will be recording Monday Zoom meetings and posting the recordings to our D2L shell, you are not required to have your video turned on in Zoom.
+I understand some students may not be comfortable having their faces or personal spaces recorded.

-In short, here's the attendance policy for this course: you should spend some time in the course shell at least 3 times a week and attend class Zoom meetings or, at the very least, watch the recording of the meeting later in the week (D2L allows me to see which students have viewed each video).
+In short, here's the attendance policy for this course: you should (1) spend some time in the course shell at least 3 times a week, (2) attend your group's Wednesday meetings, and (3) attend Monday Zoom meetings or, at the very least, watch the recording of the meeting later in the week (D2L allows me to see which students have viewed each video).
 If you stop checking in 3 times a week or don't attend/watch Zoom meetings for more than two weeks in a row, or if several class assignment submissions are missing, your attendance will be reported as "no longer attending."